Ergonomics

 Choosing furniture

-University of Washington employees who work in offices need to have a workstation that allows them to be productive, comfortable and not be susceptible to pain or injury.
+University of Washington personnel who work in offices need to have a workstation that allows them to be productive, comfortable and not be susceptible to pain or injury.
 Slight adjustments may be all that is needed to improve an existing workstation for an individual.

 If you determine that a different or new component may be needed to correct deficiencies in your workstation, follow these steps: